-This street is the responsibility of multiple entities (Parker, Lucas, and Collin County), and legal ownership of each section is not documented and agreed upon among the entities.
-This is critical to resolving the problems on this street.
-The Developer of Kings Crossing reconstructed a portion of the street (Kings Crossing Phase 3N to Phase 3S) in 2022.
-The remaining portions of the street are maintained by adding asphalt to patches, which when rains occur.
+This street is the esponsibility of multiple entities (Parker, Lucas, and Collin County).The Developer of Kings Crossing reconstructed a portion of the street (Kings Crossing Phase 3N to Phase 3S) in 2022.
+The remaining portions of the street are maintained by adding asphalt to patches, which deteriorate when rains occur.